SavNov/Writing/Ares/Aidan Travis Finds Something That's Not Supposed To Exist.md

 Chiron sounded mildly confused, but humored him.
 "Well, I suspect already you have a long story, Aidan Travis.
 Why don't you start at this morning and we'll work our way backwards?"
 Chiron said.
 He was trying to meet me in the middle.
 I respected that.
-"I got out of bed and mentally prepped for my field trip to New York Public Library way up..."
-I said, then remembered I was in New York now. "...here."
+"I got out of bed and mentally prepped for my field trip to New York Public Library way up…" I said, then remembered I was in New York now. "…here."
 Chiron gestured for me to continue.
 *Tell him everything, with the exception of what should be obvious.* The voice said.
 *Yes, I don't feel like being institutionalized today.* I thought.
 I told him how my mom had made me breakfast before heading to work to teach her college class, how I'd read a good book on Calvinism-
 "Calvinism?"
-Chiron asked me, very surprised.
+Chiron asked me, very surpised.
 "Yes."
 I said.
 Chiron muttered under his breath, but allowed me to continue.
 -and strategized on how to deal with Jamie.